28 March 2019

 Causes of haemorrhagic stroke or brain haemorrhage

-High blood pressure.
+Arterial hypertension.
 High blood pressure (greater than 14/9) is a chronic arterial disease which not only leads to arterial obstruction but also rupture and, therefore, it can cause brain haemorrhages.
 These haemorrhages tend to occur in deep regions of the brain.

 Degenerative processes (cerebral amyloid angiography, CAA).
 CAA refers to a process in which a substance called amyloid is deposited in arteries.
 It is more commonly observed in elderly patients and causes cognitive impairment and haemorrhage in areas close to the brain’s surface.